justin-marian/race-is-on/README.md

 ## Description

 Simple sensor data analysis ***mini project***, comprising arrays of `Tire Sensors` and `Power Management Unit Sensors`.
 It's designed to enhance racing strategies by providing real-time insights into the car's performance and condition.
-Key features include:

 ## Operations